Slow Cooker Pulled Chicken

 — Imsen

-These are all items, you probably already have in your kitchen.
-They’re so easy to just throw in the slow cooker before lunch and have a great dinner all set and ready!
+You probably have all the ingredients needed for this slow cooker pulled chicken recipe already in your kitchen.
+Everything is so easy to just throw in the Crockpot before lunch and have a great dinner all set and ready!
+Here’s everything you’ll need:

 - Worcestershire sauce.
 This ingredient adds to the depth of flavor.